useidel/uefiboot4rpi/README.md

 The instructions/discussions/text where is the foundation of what I can provide here.
 Thank you all!!

-At the moment it covers only the RaspberryPi 4 family (Pi4, Pi400 and Pi4-Compute) and assumes that the baseline is the [SD image provided by the Raspberry Pi foundation](https://www.raspberrypi.com/software/operating-systems/).
+At the moment it covers only the RaspberryPi 3 and 4 hardware models and assumes that the baseline is the [SD image provided by the Raspberry Pi foundation](https://www.raspberrypi.com/software/operating-systems/).
+For Raspberry Pi 5 please scroll to the end of this page.

 Here are more details about the assumptions by the script/guidance